 There is no growth in comfort zones and no comfort in growing zones.

-Pivot Adventure helps students develop resiliency needed to overcome life's challenges.
-Students participate in one adventure activity per week for eight weeks with mental health professionals and guides.
+Pivot Adventure helps students develop the resiliency needed to overcome life's challenges.
+Students participate in one adventure activity per week for eight weeks with a mixture of mental health professionals and guides.
 Topics discussed are focused on improving their internal narrative (the story they tell themselves and how they see the world), identifying external conditions that get in the way of positive change and finally seeing the conflicts of interest.
 Here’s how.

 All highly resilient people have one common characteristic.
 When adversity comes they have the ability to say, "The story I am telling myself is..."
 When we can reframe adversity and turn it into a learning experience, our quality of life improves.

 Our environment controls so much of our daily decision making.
 If we can change our environment, we can change our behavior.
 External conditions are too powerful to change on our own.
 Without guidance, this process can take years of trial-and-error.

 Conflicts of Interest

 Opposing forces within ourselves and in our environments stand in the way of making deep and meaningful change.
 Pivot Adventure accelerates this personal transformation by helping students flip the lights on.
 Once you see, you can’t unsee.